paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 ![WebPageTest Example](/assets/img/blog/discovering-third-party-performance-risks/evaluation.jpg){:loading="lazy"}

 If you subscribe to WebPageTest Pro, check out the list of “Opportunities & Experiments” and try to see what optimizing a particular third party might do.
-From there you can experiment with blocking third parties, running them as first party content,
+From there you can experiment with blocking third parties, running them as first party content, etc.

 **Conclusion**

 Third party performance is no doubt a significant cause of poor user experience on the web.
 While it can be challenging to identify poorly performing third parties proactively, attempting to do so during the evaluation stage of implementing one can prove to be mutually beneficial for both you and the third party.

 There’s no shortage of great tools out there that will help you identify when a third party is slowing down your site.
 The goal of this article was to help you proactively assess whether a third party meets a criteria that merits some further review and analysis.
-Once you identify a potential performance risk, it’s important to test that hypothesis before you start optimizing it.
-And then test again once you optimize!